DreamRunner: Fine-Grained Compositional Story-to-Video Generation with Retrieval-Augmented Motion Adaptation: Experiments

 \subsection{Qualitative Ablations and Comparisons}

-We provide qualitative ablations of our methods and comparison to previous SoTA in Fig.~\ref{fig:qual}.
+We provide qualitative comparisons and ablations in Fig.~\ref{fig:qual}.

-In Fig.~\ref{fig:qual} (a), we compare our method with SoTA and analyze the impact of our region-based attention and LoRA injection design for multi-character generation.
-Our approach significantly outperforms Vlogger~\cite{zhuang2024vlogger} (rows 1 vs. 5), producing coherently composed characters and motions.
-Row 2 presents results from CogVideoX-2B using scene descriptions as conditions while injecting both character LoRAs globally.
-The outcome shows that global LoRA injection causes interference, resulting in a robot-like teddy bear rather than distinct characters, showing the importance of region-based LoRA injection for multi-character customization.
-To examine the effect of region-based attention design, we ablate it by using either hard-regional attention or full attention between visual latents (in Fig.~\ref{fig:mask} bottom-right part) in rows 4 and 5.
-Hard-regional attention (row 4) enforces strict adherence to the LLM layout plan (row 3) but prevents smooth transitions due to the lack of inter-region latent interaction.
-In contrast, full attention (row 5) enables smooth spatial and temporal transitions while ensuring that each region remains conditioned on its corresponding textual embeddings, resulting in high-quality multi-character, multi-motion composition and customization.
+In Fig.~\ref{fig:qual}(a), we compare \ours{} with VLogger\cite{zhuang2024vlogger} for multi-character generation and analyze the effects of region-based attention and LoRA injection.
+Our method (row 5) generates coherent multi-character composition and motions, outperforming VLogger (row 1).
+Using CogVideoX-2B with character LoRAs injected globally (row 2) results in interference, producing a robot-like teddy bear and blurry compositions, highlighting the necessity of region-based LoRA injection.
+To study attention design, we ablate our region-based attention by comparing hard-regional attention (row 4) and full attention (row 5).
+While hard-regional attention strictly follows the layout plan (row 3), it limits spatial-temporal continuity due to lack of inter-region interaction.
+In contrast, our full attention mechanism enables smooth transitions while maintaining spatial-region constraints, supporting high-quality multi-character customization.